Synergy of green living

 There's a wonderful synergy between legumes and fermentation, combining to mean a happier colon and lessened likelihood of serious neurodegenerative diseases.

 Despite the many great benefits of legumes, they do have what are being called anti-nutrients that inhibit the absorption of important minerals.
-Rinsing and fermenting your legumes and the use of kefir, will mean far less problems from these substances.
+Rinsing and fermenting your beans and peas will mean far less problems from these substances.

 It's very complex biochemistry but just accept that the benefits of fermented foods like sauerkraut and miso have a strong underlying scientific basis.

 Kefir benefits are vast and it behooves each of us to find out about these foods.
-It takes us less than five minutes each day to process our probiotic.
+It takes less than five minutes each day to process this ancient probiotic.
 The sustenance is unimaginably vast; the most readily absorbed form of calcium for example.

-Did you know that there is an increased risk of cardiovascular disease and dementia if your mother takes calcium supplements[2]?
+Did you know that there is an increased risk of cardiovascular disease and dementia if your mother took calcium supplements[2]?
 We are unashamed disciples of Hippocrates; let your food be your medicine.

 Bernard Preston